jnozzi/cocoadev.com/markdown/NSAppleEventDescriptor.md

 * you can measure the length of an array in O(1) time
 * items are referenced in lexical order.
 E.g., "item 1 is in slot 1".

 The Cocoa Apple Script code was just thinly veiled shims around the older System 7 implementation -- and the API still betrays that heritage.
-HTH -- General/MikeTrent
+HTH -- MikeTrent

 P.S., I've left the other guesses behind for your amusement:

 ----

 *I guess the method should have been named     -descriptorAtAppleScriptIndex:.
-General/AppleScript uses 1-based array indices, for the same reason BASIC does. -- General/DustinVoss*
+AppleScript uses 1-based array indices, for the same reason BASIC does. -- DustinVoss*

 *and that reason is? "no good one" is all that comes to my mind.*